espiox/jts16_complete/Combining-Cores.md

 ## Combine Core Files
 First, decide which core will be your "base."
-Then, please the .rbf_r files from the other cores into that core's folder in Cores, making sure each one has a unique filename.
+Then, place the .rbf_r files from the other cores into that core's folder in Cores, making sure each one has a unique filename.

 Open up the core.json file and add the new .rbf_r files to the "cores" section, giving each one a unique name and ID number.